UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_2/Lab_2.md

 • Using the techniques described earlier, create the second user interface, `activity_recipe.xml`, as shown below with multiple TextView controls.

 ![](./figures/overviewOfLayout.png)

+• Ingredients and Direction headings have a textSize of 30sp.

+• Ingredients and Direction content have a textSize of 25sp.

 • Do not forget after you have finished developing the user interface, to Infer Constraints using the button on the top of the emulator screen.
 Otherwise, all the text will appear at the top of the emulator, and it will overlap!